-Above, a North Carolina State player tackles Irish At right, Notre Dame Athletic Director Kevin White and Coach Tyrone Willingham show expressions of disbelief following the game.
+Above, a North Carolina State player tackles Irish quarterback Carlyle Holiday knocking him out of the game.
+At right, Notre Dame Athletic Director Kevin White and Coach Tyrone Willingham show expressions of disbelief following the game.
+PHOTOS BY LISA VELTE

-◆ Investigation continues into Notre Dame football player injured in arrest By ANDREW SOUKUP News Writer Though Chad DeBolt was arrested nearly three weeks ago, Jacksonville police are still investigating the football player's allegation that police attacked him after his DeBolt, a senior in town for Notre Dame's 28-6 loss to North Carolina State in the Gator Bowl, was arrested Dec.
-27 and charged with trespassing after police said he refused to leave Jacksonville nightclub.
 But after DeBolt's booking photo showed the senior with swollen eyes and bruises on his face, the Jacksonville Sheriff's Department launched an internal investigation into DeBolt's arrest.
 A police spokesman said DeBolt was not injured either during his arrest or when he was left at the county jail.
 According to a police report obtained by the Florida Times-Union, officers used pepper spray and punched DeBolt in the back and the arms after he refused to leave the nightclub.
 He was uncooperative, intoxicated, yelling and cursing when arrested, the report said.
-As DeBolt tried to pull on his jail uniform, the report claimed he told police, "Don't anyone laugh, I'm the Fighting Irish."

-DeBolt's team photo
+As DeBolt tried to pull on his jail uniform, the report claimed he told police, "Don't anyone laugh, I'm the Fighting Irish.' see DEBOLT/page 4 DeBolt's team photo